 Tenants who break their lease because of domestic violence, sexual assault, stalking or unlawful harassment will be released from any obligations under the rental agreement, but still have to pay rent for the entire month in which they vacated the unit.
 They will be entitled to an accounting for their deposit within 14 days and a refund of the deposit, minus any damages to the unit beyond normal wear and tear.
-Survivors cannot be held responsible for damages caused to the unit as a result of the incident of domestic violence.
-The perpetrator of the domestic violence may be liable for these damages.
+Survivors can sometimes be held responsible for damages caused to the unit as a result of the incident of domestic violence, but may be able to access Victims of Crime Financial Benefits to pay these costs.
+The perpetrator of the domestic violence may also be liable for these damages.
 For more information, see Deposits.
 Any other tenants on the rental agreement will not be released from their obligations under the Landlord-Tenant Actor the rental agreement unless they are victims of domestic violence, sexual assault, stalking or unlawful harassment and follow the guidelines outlined in RCW 59.18.575.

 If your landlord or apartment manager is the perpetrator or abuser, you have the right to break your lease and vacate the unit without having to pay rent remaining on the lease.
 You must obtain a valid protection order or report from a qualified third party and deliver it within 7 days of vacating the unit.
 You can deliver it by mail, fax, or personal delivery from a friend or relative.
 This record of report must not contain the name of the abuser, but if the landlord requests the name, and the abuser was an employee of the landlord, the qualified third party must supply it to them.
 You will be released from the obligation to pay rent following the latter of either the date you vacated the unit, or the date the report from the qualified third party was delivered to the landlord.
 You also would be entitled to a refund of your deposit, minus any damage to the unit beyond normal wear and tear, and a deposit statement must be sent to you within 14 days of vacating.
 For more information, see Deposits.